2b-as/sigshark/README.md

                         *must* be performed for transaction sorting to work, but can be skipped to save time if the pcap file is already flat
-  --sort OWN_IP, -s OWN_IP
-                        sort pcap file by tcap and diameter transactions.
+  --sort, -s            sort pcap file by tcap and diameter transactions.
-                        Specify the (start of) the ip address of the node the traffic was captured from, e.g.: '192.168.23' --display-filter DISPLAY_FILTER, -Y DISPLAY_FILTER
+  --display-filter DISPLAY_FILTER, -Y DISPLAY_FILTER
                         Wireshark display filter: the resulting pcap will contain all transactions that contain at least one